Alaska ’21: Nome

 Hoary Redpoll munching on a Catkin seed pod

 We closed out our Nome visit with some hotspots recommended by other birders.
 One was the water-treatment pond, so we asked around for directions, parked inside the open gate, and began birding the pond.
-All to ourselves, some Arctic Terns began swooping down on Sooney that made her uncomfortable as we’ve heard sad tales of similar behavior.
+All to ourselves, some Arctic Terns began swooping down on Sooney that made her uncomfortable as we’ve heard tales of similar behavior.
 After a few moments, however, we were saved by a friendly guy in a white pickup with some hard-to-read logo on the door of his cab.

 “Welcome to Nome.
 You must be new here.”
 He introduced himself as the treatment facility administrator and said we were not permitted to bird there.
 He pointed to the other side of the chainlink fence and said many nice birds had been seen there.
-We weren’t quite sure how to get there, however, so be said, “Follow me,” and jumped back into his pickup and drove us to the safest place on the beach to park our Jeep and mush to some companion ponds.
+We weren’t quite sure how to get there, however, so be said, “Follow me,” and jumped back into his pickup and drove us to the safest place on the beach to park our Jeep with access to some companion ponds.
 We were treated to several nesting Aleutian Terns, a Red-throated Loon, and a gorgeous pair of Long-tailed ducks in blazing mating plumage floating not 100 yards from those forbidden treatment pools.
 We waved our thanks to him, and certainly could have stayed a few more days in Nome.
 But flights were booked to Bethel and Utqiágvik (Barrow), so off we continued on our adventures.
 Stay tuned.